Grant Denyer

+Family Feud and Australia's Got Talent.
+Currently, he hosts channel 10's main game show Deal or No Deal.

 In 2018, he won a Gold Logie Award for Most Popular Personality on Australian Television.

 Television career

 In 1997, Denyer began his career in the media with a position at Prime Television in Wagga Wagga as a news reporter and journalist.
 He moved to Sydney to work as V8 Supercar pit reporter for Network Ten, when he caught the eye of television producer Adam Boland.

 Boland saw the potential in Denyer and offered him full-time position as the weather presenter on the relaunched Sunrise program from 2004 until the end of 2006.
 Denyer left this position in December 2006 due to wanting to spend more time with his family, though he remained as a roving reporter for the breakfast program Sunrise.

 Denyer won the fourth series of Dancing with the Stars and also hosted the celebrity duet singing competition It Takes Two from 2006 to 2008.
 He has also presented All Time Greatest Aussie Bloopers, Guinness World Records with co-host Shelley Craft and Australia's Got Talent.
 He is the holder of five official Guinness World Records.

 From 2006 to 2011, he was the host of Carols in the Domain in Sydney.

 In 2007, his race and television career saw him both racing and being a part of the commentary team featuring Neil Crompton, Matthew White, Mark Beretta and Daniel Gibson to report on the V8 Supercar Series.

 In January 2010, Denyer returned to Sunrise as weather presenter, succeeding Fifi Box who became Entertainment editor.
 Grant remained weather presenter until he resigned in March 2013 to spend more time with his family.
 He also hosted the short-lived Iron Chef Australia, in 2010.